 - Outdated interface, not as intuitive as it could’ve been

-- Learning curve is a bit steep
+- The learning curve is a bit steep

-Overall, Top Producer is still a solid system that comes at an impossible to beat price.
+Overall, Top Producer is still a solid system that comes at an impossible to beat the price.
 This makes it ideal for small businesses or startups.